 - Toppings of your choice: Mushrooms, chopped barbecued chicken, pepperoni, peppers, pesto, carmelized onions, baby arugula, bell peppers, ham are just a few options.

 "When it comes to pizza, there are no rules and the possibilities are endless," says Chef Nik Fields, founder of Chic Chef Co.
 "Have fun with it!"

 Spray your perforated pizza pan with nonstick cooking spray, or rub the surface of the pan with a thin layer of cooking oil, such as olive or canola oil.
 These types of oil boost the nutritional value of your pizza because they contain unsaturated fats, which are good for your heart.

 Roll your pizza dough out into a thin layer or to your desired thickness.
 Sprinkle the dough and your rolling pin with flour to help prevent the dough from sticking.
-Consider making your dough with whole-wheat flour because it's higher in dietary fiber, which encourages normal digestion and could lower your risk of heart disease.
+Consider making your dough with whole-wheat flour because it's higher in dietary fiber.

 Lay the rolled out pizza crust on the pizza pan, keeping the edges on the pan.
 Don't let the crust hang over the edges of the pan because they will cook more quickly than the rest of the crust, which could result in burning.